jasonmacduffie/isles-of-maga/races.md

 Part of why Halflings assisted in the overthrow of the Elven Kingdoms was based on the belief that doing so would increase the influence of the Thieves Guild, that was not permitted to flourish under the Elves.
 Their estimation turned out to be basically correct.

+On Honstrad, the Halflings lived along the coastline adjacent to the Magfel in the land of Miniheim.

 #### Names

 Common male names: Albert, Alfonz, Adolf, Bernard, Charles, Earl, Erwin, Esmond, Henry, Hubert, Lambert, Leonard, Philip, Sigmund